-Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Define "long-term rental" in the Zoning Ordinance and distinguish- between "long-term rental" and "workforce housing." ^ Consider the differences in the Zoning Ordinance, if any, between long-term rental, seasonal rental and workforce housing.
-PC Consider limiting short-term rentals in areas/districts targeted for workforce housing and identifying areas where both may be appropriate.^ PC Consider developing form-based zoning standards associated with residential areas to promote walkability and compatibility with existing development.
-PC Update Planned Unit Development (PUD) regulations to include more specific language to support workforce housing.^ PC Incorporate incentives with the PUD standards in the Zoning Ordinance (density bonus, reduced parking required, utility hookup fees, minimum dwelling and lot width and size, height bonuses, etc.).^ PC Consider amending the Zoning Ordinance to add residential dwellings in the South Business district PC Consider opportunities to allow multi-family dwellings in certain districts and/or with a multi-family overlay that could be applied to parcels of sufficient size and location.
+Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Consider limiting short-term rentals in areas/districts targeted for workforce housing and identifying areas where both may be appropriate.^ PC Consider developing form-based zoning standards associated with residential areas to promote walkability and compatibility with existing development.^ PC Consider updating Planned Unit Development (PUD) regulations to include more specific language to support workforce housing.^ PC Consider incorporating incentives with the PUD standards in the Zoning Ordinance (density bonus, reduced parking required, utility hookup fees, minimum dwelling and lot width and size, height bonuses, etc.).^ PC Consider amending the Zoning Ordinance to add residential dwellings in the South Business district.
+PC Consider opportunities to allow multi-family dwellings in certain districts and/or with a multi-family overlay that could be applied to parcels of sufficient size and location.
 PC Advocacy Explore "Redevelopment Ready Certification" to access Michigan Economic Development Corporation (MEDC) financing, resources, and marketing.^ Staff Pursue affordable housing funding programs such as state and federal grant opportunities.
 Staff Capital Improvement Plan for the maintenance and ongoing improvement of community facilities, including parks and pathways.
 VC Improve code enforcement to ensure property owners are maintaining their properties consistent with municipal codes.
-VC Ordinance (density bonus, reduced parking required, utility hookup fees, minimum dwelling and lot width and size, height bonuses, etc.).^ Consider amending the Zoning Ordinance to add residential dwellings in the South Business district Consider opportunities to allow multi-family dwellings in certain districts and/or with a multi-family overlay that could be applied to parcels of sufficient size and location.
-Advocacy Explore "Redevelopment Ready Certification" to access Michigan Economic Development Corporation (MEDC) financing, resources, and marketing.^ Pursue affordable housing funding programs such as state and federal grant opportunities.
-Capital Improvement Plan for the maintenance and ongoing improvement of community facilities, including parks and pathways.
-Improve code enforcement to ensure property owners are PC PC Staff VC VC Commission discuss prod the checklist an d its applicability to
+VC Other (none) A Derived from Housing North's Northwest Michigan Housing Poody Charles .
+F. D 10 1 18-1- 1

-^ Derived from Housing North's Northwest Michigan Housing Ready Checklist.
+[^] Derived from Housing North's Northwest Michigan Housing Ready Checklist.
 The Planning Commission discussed the checklist and its applicability to the Village during the planning process.
-Additional study is required.
 The Planning Commission intends for additional study to determine whether changes are needed.

-\ Originally from the 2011 joint Master Plan's action plan.
+^{} Originally from the 2011 joint Master Plan's action plan.
 These items continue to be relevant to Village goals, but may have been adapted to ensure relevance to the Village going forward.